Mandarin vs Cantonese: Which One Should I learn?

 Cantonese may use 9 tones and ornate characters full of strokes, but when it comes to sentence structure, it is much more logical.
 It follows a Subject + Verb + Object pattern just like in English, no matter who anyone is feeling!.

-Being two independent dialects, one would expect Mandarin and Cantonese to present no significant similarities in terms of vocabulary.
+Being two independent dialects, one would expect Mandarin vs. Cantonese to present no significant similarities in terms of vocabulary.
 However, linguists agree that the lexical overlap between Mandarin and spoken Cantonese is near 50%.
 In other words, almost half of the words in both dialects are similar, including a lot of common, everyday vocabulary: